 After a root canal, you may feel a little sensitivity, but this will wear off in a few days.
 If you need a root canal, it’s important to have it done as soon as possible.
 An infected tooth left untreated can lead to extensive decay, to the point where we can no longer save the tooth and will need to pull it.
 If you have any questions about our endodontic treatment, call our friendly team today.

 If you’re feeling nervous about root canal therapy, don’t worry.
 We are gentle with all of our patients with every treatment we provide.
 Plus, root canal therapy has a bad reputation, but it is really a relatively straightforward, comfortable, and quick procedure.
-As for cost of treatment, we are an insurance-friendly office that also provides a dental savers plan for our uninsured patients to help save on the cost of dental care!
+As for cost of treatment, we are an insurance-friendly office!
 You can also pay for your treatment with a payment plan using CareCredit, a patient financing card with zero-interest for a set number of months.
 For help deciding which financial option is right for you, call us today at (716) 692-2273.

 It may be hard to tell if you have an infected tooth and need a root canal.
 Everyone can develop different signs and symptoms, but we’ve listed some of the most common indicators of tooth infection.
 It’s important to remember we can’t properly diagnose you unless we can exam your tooth.